MattiVboiii/qb-inventory-edit/README.md

 # qb-inventory

-## Changes/Edits
-### 27-06-2024
-- Added glow and zoom when you hover over an item
-- Added the scrollbar back
-- Added an entire black transparent background color
-- Added nl.lua
-- Made the item background color a bit darker
-- Made the shop price more bold and bigger

 ## Future Plans
 - Make the inventory fade in/out
 - Return the Use, Give & Drop functions in the middle from the old inv